halynabondar/Bookstore/README.md

-# 📚 Bookstore
+# 📚 BookStore

 ## Overview

 **BookStore** is a fullstack online bookstore built with **React** (Vite) on the frontend and **Ruby on Rails** (API mode) on the backend.
-It simulates a modern e-commerce experience where users can browse, purchase and manage books with ease.
+The application simulates a modern e-commerce platform where users can browse, search, purchase and manage books in a seamless and responsive interface.

 ## ✨ Features